 - Principal: Carolyn Gough

-- Assistant Principals: Arthur Erickson, Curtis Jenson, Larry Richins, Janilee Taylor
+- Assistant Principals: Arthur Erickson, Curtis Jenson, Glen Richins, Janilee Taylor

 - Address: 12476 S. Silverwolf Way, Riverton, UT 84065

 Riverton High School serves the southwest corner of Salt Lake County, including Riverton, Herriman, and Bluffdale.
 The Riverton High School campus sits on 52 acres and is a beautiful, modern facility that effectively meets the education needs of community, students, and staff.

 The focus of Riverton High School is summed up in the following mission statement:

 At Riverton High School, we, the participants and patrons, exemplify an environment of mutual respect and cooperation, a commitment to excellence in all endeavors, and the encouragement of positive character traits.

 - Our school serves over 2,000 students, grades 10-12, and the student population is expected to continue growing rapidly.

 - Teacher/pupil ratio is budgeted at 27.3 students per teacher, with actual class size varying among classes.

 - RHS is on a traditional nine-month calendar, but it is on a block schedule in which students have eight classes.
 They have four classes every other day for approximately 87 minutes each.